 sudo -u postgres psql

-grant all privileges on database atrocore to atrocore_user;
+-- Grant all privileges on the new database to the new user

-GRANT ALL ON atrocore.* TO atrocore_user@localhost WITH GRANT OPTION;
+GRANT ALL ON your_database.* TO your_user@localhost WITH GRANT OPTION;

 Start the installation wizard for your AtroCore Application in the web interface from your URL: http://YOUR_PROJECT/ .
 Follow the instructions in the wizard.